agausmann/wiregrid/README.md

 # FlipFlop

-A circuit simulator with two components, Flip and Flop.
+A digital logic simulator with two components, Flip and Flop.

 Inspired by: